ajayr6696/SpringFinancial/README.md

 - Start the Laravel development server by running the following command: php artisan serve
 ### In vue-frontend/
+- Install the frontend dependencies by running the following command: npm install
 - In a separate terminal, start the frontend development server by running the following command: npm run serve
 - Open your web browser and access the application at the provided URL (e.g., http://localhost:8080).

+### To run the application using Docker:-
+  - No need to follow above mentioned steps.
+  - Run the following two commands in top folder: docker-compose build --no-cache docker-compose up -d --force-recreate

 ## Unit Test Cases for both frontend and backend